-Please note: Act-On SAML service has a 2-hour refresh requirement, so users will need refresh their IDP session.
-Most IDPs do this automatically, however, Azure does not and it requires session management to be setup.
+Act-On SAML service has a 2-hour refresh requirement, so users will need to refresh their IDP session.
+Most IDPs do this automatically, however, Azure does not and it requires session management to be set up.

 There are a few restrictions to using this setup